Private limited company: Estonia

 The Estonian version of private limited company (limited liability company) is called osaühing (OÜ).
 The type of entity is also required to be identified in the name.

 An OÜ is taxed as a corporation.
-The minimum capital required by law is €2,500.
+The minimum capital required by law is as low as €0.01 per shareholder.

+As part of the European Union Estonian companies can obtain an EU VAT registration number for cross-border trade within the EU, can be searched by both VIES and BRIS.